serras/poke-fun/guide/resilience.md

 ### Use a circuit breaker

-Improve the previous soltuion with a [circuit breaker](https://arrow-kt.io/learn/resilience/circuitbreaker/), which ensures that we do not overload the service or the client in case the (transient) failure takes a long time to recover.
+Improve the previous solution with a [circuit breaker](https://arrow-kt.io/learn/resilience/circuitbreaker/), which ensures that we do not overload the service or the client in case the (transient) failure takes a long time to recover.

 As described in the [documentation](https://arrow-kt.io/learn/resilience/circuitbreaker/), the best option for resilience is to combine both approaches.